 Students should gear up for their MS Project at least one semester before they enroll in BME 291.
-In addition to clearing all the prerequisites for BME 291 (see BME Graduate Student Checklist [link to pdf]), the student should:
+In addition to clearing all the prerequisites for BME 291 (see MS-BME Degree Checklist [pdf]), the student should:

 - Identify topic areas of interest and one or more prospective technical advisors (usually, BME faculty)

 - Inquire with prospective technical advisors for available projects in the areas they identified

 - Reach out to potential Reading Committee members (for MS Project, you need at least one member in addition to your technical advisor)